Animal behavior classification via deep learning on embedded systems: Evaluation

 As shown in Table~\ref{tab:complx}, performing inference using the proposed animal behavior classification algorithm takes $85$~milliseconds of the CPU time.
 This means the inference can be conveniently executed every one second.
 In addition, the total required memory is less than $12$KB of ROM and $10$KB of RAM while the microcontroller of Loci has access to $128$KB of flash ROM and $28$KB of RAM.
 Therefore, the memory requirements can be easily met.

+We have verified our implementation of the proposed animal behavior classification algorithm on the embedded system of Loci using models trained on the Arm18 and Arm20 datasets during a small-scale field trial conducted with Angus beef cows in February 2022.
+The proposed algorithm ran smoothly in real time predicting the behavior of the cattle with a classification accuracy similar to those presented in Table~\ref{tab:mcc_cd}.

+At inference time, i.e., when using the proposed algorithm to classify cattle behavior in situ, we infer the animal behavior for every window of 256 consecutive accelerometer readings (5.12s) that slides forward for 64 values (1.28s) as the new readings arrive.
+Therefore, the algorithm outputs the predicated behavior class every 1.28s for the last 5.12s.
+We count the inferred instances of each behavior class over a period of about five and half minutes (256 by 1.28s or 327.68s).
+We then transmit these count numbers for all behaviors to a gateway from each collar tag.
+This way, we avoid the costly transmission of the raw data when only the summary knowledge of animal behavior over a given time is of interest.

+Each collar tag directly communicated with a gateway using a Semtech SX1272\footnote{\url{ https://www.semtech.com/products/wireless-rf/lora-core/sx1272}} long-range low-power LoRa\footnote{\url{https://lora-alliance.org/}} modem.
+The communication takes place at the frequency band of 916MHz with a bandwidth of 125KHz and an effective range of about 3 kilometers.
+In most related application scenarios, the cattle are usually within less than 3 kilometers of a gateway.
+The gateway is also a Loci bundled with a BeagleBone\footnote{\url{https://beagleboard.org/bone}} single-board computer that is connected to a remote server via a suitable wired or wireless link.

+The payload at each round of communication that occurs every 327.68s includes six bytes for the behavior inference counts, four byte for the timestamp, and two bytes for the node ID number.
+Transmitting this information takes up to 1.3189s while the LoRa modem draws a current of 125mA.
+With a duty cycle of around 0.4\%, due to operating for 1.3189s every 327.68s, this amounts to an average current draw of about 0.5mA.

+We aggregate the number of inferred instances for each behavior class over every 327.68s to optimize the efficiency of the communication.
+It is the longest period for which the inference counts for each behavior class can fit into a single byte.
+A shorter period will require more frequent communication while a longer period will entail a larger communication payload because of requiring the transmission of two or more bytes for each behavior inference count.

-The CPU and all other major functions on Loci draw at most $30$mA.
+The CPU and all other major components of Loci including the LoRa modem draw at most 30mA on average.
 Therefore, the battery pack of the eGrazor collar tag with a nominal capacity of $13.4$Ah can power Loci for several weeks before needing to be recharged by the solar panels, which can provide up to $300$mA.
-Therefore, the classifier does not impose any significant burden on the available resources of Loci’s embedded system.
+Therefore, running the classifier and transmitting the summary knowledge of the inferred behaviors do not impose any significant burden on the available resources of Loci’s embedded system.

 Note that the memory and time complexity of performing inference using the FCN and ResNet algorithms on a single datapoint is a few orders of magnitude larger compared with that of the proposed algorithm.
 For example, the FCN models whose MCC results are given in section~\ref{subsec:ida} have a few hundred thousand parameters taking up several megabyte of memory.
 In addition, a forward pass of the FCN algorithm to perform inference on a single datapoint requires around $68$ million multiplication operations.
 The memory and time complexity of performing inference using the ResNet algorithm is more than double that of the FCN algorithm.